slgrobotics/robots_bringup/Docs/ROS-Jazzy/README-Husarnet.md

 systemctl status husarnet

-sudo husarnet join <your key here>
+sudo husarnet join <your private key here>

 husarnet status
 ```
 Do it on your robot(s) and on the desktop "workstation", run "ifconfig -a hnet0" and make a list of you machine's IPv6 addresses:
 ```
+mydesktop: ab35:f451:xxx:xxx:xxx:xxx:xxx:678
 plucky:    ab35:69d9:xxx:xxx:xxx:xxx:xxx:123
 dragger:   ab35:e0b1:xxx:xxx:xxx:xxx:xxx:345
-mydesktop: ab35:f451:xxx:xxx:xxx:xxx:xxx:678
 ```
-Keep an eye on the list at https://app.husarnet.com too.
+Keep an eye on the list at the VPN Dashboard - https://app.husarnet.com too.

 ## Configuring Cyclone DDS

 On each machine:

-- Create a file
+- Create a file:

 cat ~/cyclonedds.xml
 ```